Mount St Mary's College

-Mount St Mary's College is an independent, co-educational, day and boarding school situated at Spinkhill, Derbyshire, England.
+Mount St Mary's College was a private, co-educational, day and boarding school situated at Spinkhill, Derbyshire, England.
 It was founded in 1842 by the Society of Jesus (better known as the Jesuits), and has buildings designed by notable architects such as Joseph Hansom, Henry Clutter and Adrian Gilbert Scott.
-The school is a member of the Headmasters' and Headmistresses' Conference and the Catholic Independent Schools Conference.
+The school was a member of the Headmasters' and Headmistresses' Conference and the Catholic Independent Schools Conference.

-Its affiliated preparatory school is Barlborough Hall School, just 2.2 miles down the road.
+Its affiliated preparatory school was Barlborough Hall School, which is 2.2 miles away by road.
+In 2025, both the college and school closed after 183 years.

 History

 Foundation

-Since 1580, during the English Reformation, there were Jesuits living and working in Spinkhill, serving the local Catholic population.
+Since 1580, during the English Reformation, there have been Jesuits living and working in Spinkhill, serving the local Catholic population.
 In 1580, Robert Persons, Edmund Campion, and Ralph Emerson came to England in secret.
 These first Jesuits were sheltered at Spinkhill Hall, the house that became Mount St Mary's College.
 In 1620, a clandestine school was founded in Stanley Grange near Derby.
 When this school was discovered and dispersed by the authorities, it did not cease to exist.
 It was moved to Spinkhill.
 The school was in buildings owned by members of the Pole family who were related to those living at nearby Radbourne Hall.
 During the 1700s, it was recorded that there was a Catholic chapel in Spinkhill, a house for Jesuit priests and that they travelled to serve the Catholics in Holbeck, Nottinghamshire.